Scheidemann cabinet: Reaction to the Allied ultimatum of 16 June

 On 16 June, the Allies gave the German side five days to accept the treaty (later extended to seven days).
 The cabinet then faced a stark choice between acceptance, refusal or resignation.
 According to the Peace Delegation's assessment, the final Treaty was not in any meaningful way different from the version deemed "unacceptable" in May.
 Ultimately, however, the choice between acceptance and refusal rested with the majority parties and the National Assembly.
 Over the next several days, there seem to have been constant discussions between members of the cabinet, President Ebert, the Peace Delegation, and party representatives.

 The chronological order is somewhat uncertain but has been reconstructed as follows: On the morning of 18 June, the Peace Delegation returned to Weimar, Brockdorff-Rantzau reported to the cabinet and presented the common assessment of the delegation.
 After discussions in the parliamentary groups of the parties, the cabinet met again in the evening.
 There was no consensus on signing the Treaty.
 A vote showed that the cabinet was split (7 to 7 according to Erzberger's recollection; 8 for and 6 against signature, according to Landsberg).
 Since the cabinet was unable to reach a decision, the parties had to decide.

 An important influence was the possibility (or lack thereof) of resuming hostilities against the Allies with any hope of success.
 As early as 21 May, the OHL had surveyed the regional commanders on the question, with a clearly negative response.
 General Wilhelm Groener consequently argued in favour of signing the Treaty.
-He thus opposed the position of Prussian Minister of War Reinhardt as well as the majority of Reichswehr commanders who at a meeting on 19 June went so far as to openly threaten a revolt against the government should the Treaty be signed.
+He thus opposed the position of Prussian Minister of War Reinhardt as well as the majority of Reichswehr commanders who, at a meeting on 19 June, went so far as to openly threaten a revolt against the government should the Treaty be signed.
 Paul von Hindenburg, who was nominally in charge of the OHL, deferred to Groener on the issue.
-The position of the OHL provided significant if not decisive support for those favouring signature of the Treaty.
+The position of the OHL provided significant, if not decisive, support for those favouring the signature of the Treaty.